 - Learn practical and saleable skills as well as the latest nutrition theories.
 Using the latest dietary analysis software – Nutritics – students learn to assess clients’ diets quickly and professionally.
 Body composition analysis includes in-depth training covering key body measurements and their links to health and disease.
 These all add potential income streams to you as a practitioner.

 - Register with a professional body and insure yourself to practice.
-Graduates can join the Complementary Medical Association (CMA) or UK Health Coaches Association (UK practitioners), giving them all the support they would expect from a professional registering body and insurance to practice – including allowing them to give basic supplementation advice to their clients.
+Graduates can join the Complementary Medical Association (CMA) or UK Health Coaches Association (UK & Ireland based practitioners), giving them all the support they would expect from a professional registering body and insurance to practice – including allowing them to give basic supplementation advice to their clients.
 Insurance is also available directly via Balens for a number of European countries.

 - Start seeing clients and earning immediately upon graduation.
 All consultation paperwork and client fact sheets are provided to graduates to help them get started in business straight away

 - Upgrade your knowledge and skills whilst beginning your career as a Nutrition and Lifestyle Coach.
 Graduates can transfer onto either the Diploma in Nutritional Therapy or further their behavioural change skills with the IHS Certificate in Health and Wellness Coaching depending on their interests and goals